Frequently Asked Questions

-The Applied Research Laboratory for Intelligence and Security (ARLIS) at the University of Maryland.
+ARLIS is short for the Applied Research Laboratory for Intelligence and Security at the University of Maryland.
 ARLIS is one of 14 U.S. Department of Defense University Affiliated Research Centers (UARCs).
-ARLIS builds robust analysis in the "human domain,” focusing on three research areas: Human and Sociotechnical Systems; AI, Automation, and Augmentation; and Advanced Computing and Emerging Technologies.
+ARLIS builds robust analysis in the "human domain,” focusing on three research areas: Human and Sociotechnical Systems; AI, Autonomy, and Augmentation; and Advanced Computing and Emerging Technologies.

 Who do I contact if I need help?

 For general questions about the project, click the "Contact Support" button below or send an email to [email protected].

 What am I being asked to do as a participant?